TexasInstruments/open-pru/docs/git_user_and_llm_guide.md

 This document defines the **standard Git workflow** for contributors and LLM agents working on this repository.

+**Entry points:** This guide is intended to be discovered via the repository’s contributor documentation (for example, `docs/contributing.md` and/or `README.md`).
+If you are reading this in isolation, start with `docs/contributing.md` for the overall contribution process, then refer back here for the Git workflow details.

 It describes:

 * branch naming rules